Sea glass is glass that has been worked and worn for years by the abrasive actions of the sea.

 Beachcombing for sea glass is a great reason for getting out and seeing more of the amazing British coastline.

-Here are eight sea glass hotspots in the UK.
+Here are some great sea glass hotspots in the UK.

 1. The Isle of Sheppey, Kent, England